nordic-institute/REST-adapter-service/documentation/Configuring-REST-adapter-service.md

    This will mount your properties directory into the container `/app/config` and start the REST Adapter Service with the provided configuration.

-## FAQs
-- What happens if a file is missing?

-   Startup will fail with an error indicating the missing file.

-- How to debug encryption issues?